flair-co/flair-api/README.md

 $ npm run start:dev
 ```

-This script starts the necessary Docker services, cleans any previous build output and launches the server in watch mode.
+This script starts the necessary Docker services, cleans any previous build output and starts the server in watch mode.

+### API docs

+For development, Swagger UI documentation is enabled.
+Navigate to http://localhost:3000/docs to interact with the API endpoints.

 ## Test